rjrobben/rjrobben.github.io/lawben-search-methodology-part-1.md

 The existing platforms available in Hong Kong either have limited search capabilities, e.g. mere keyword search, or is incredibly difficult, slow and user-hostile to navigate.
 From my own experience, the results returned are a list of full cases which are either mundanely relevant or unnecessarily cumbersome to digest in today’s standard.

 In this article, I will outline my attempt to automate legal research, or at least, build a better alternative system than the current ones.
 Some of the problems I raised I do not really have a solution.
-I will nonetheless put them them for my future referencing purpose.
+I will nonetheless put them down for my future referencing purpose.

 In the era of LLM, legal research sounds like a problem [Retrieval Augmented Generation (“**RAG**“)](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) can solve [This might be better solved in future with pure LLM-driven approach e.g. *Self-Retrieval:Self-Retrieval: End-to-End Information Retrieval with One Large Language Model* .
 But as of the date of writing, retraining the LLM whenever a case is handed down or a legislation is updated is not quite sensible in terms of costs.](sidenote).